 LOS ANGELES – Visitors to Hollywood’s version of the White House can pay their respects to a chunky bust of the first president and a portrait of the general on horseback.
 But on the set at Sunset Gower Studios, the Washington with the most clout is named Kerry, even as her groundbreaking term nears its end.

-“Welcome to the Oval!” the Emmy-nominated actress said last week before hugging her co-stars on the ABC series “Scandal,” which returns Thursday for the first of its final 11 episodes.
+“Welcome to the Oval!” the Emmy-nominated actress said in January before hugging her co-stars on the ABC series “Scandal,” which airs its series finale Thursday.
 “I think we’re all looking for our own version of Cirque du Soleil to go on the road.
 We might form a music group.
 Maybe an ice show.
 Whatever we have to do to stay by each other’s side.”

 Whatever Washington and her team decide to offer as a follow-up, it’ll be hard to match the impact they’ve had on shattering stereotypes and putting social media at the center of the TV conversation.